Horse64/old-core.horse64.org/README.md

   suitable for cloud & micro service use.

-- **Multimedia included.** Support for 3D via OpenGL, and complex User Interfaces out of the box.
+- **Multimedia included.** Support for 3D via OpenGL, and complex User Interfaces with the official `multimedia` library.

 - **Open.** *Horse64* is, excluding its logo, all free software under BSD-like licensing.
 [Check the license here.](LICENSE.md)